python/cpython/Doc/library/intro.rst

 The WebAssembly platforms ``wasm32-emscripten`` and ``wasm32-wasi`` provide a subset of POSIX APIs.
-WASM runtimes and browser are sandboxed and have limited access to host and rest of the world.
-Any standard library module, that uses processes, threading, networking (:mod:`socket`), signals, or other forms of inter-process communication (IPC), is either not available or may not work as on other Unix-like systems.
+WASM runtimes and browser are sandboxed and have limited access to the host and external resources.
+Any standard library module that uses processes, threading, networking (:mod:`socket`), signals, or other forms of inter-process communication (IPC), is either not available or may not work as on other Unix-like systems.
 File I/O, file system, and Unix